 In the morning I reconnected the power and booted the machine — everything worked perfectly.
 No error message.
 Nor has there been an error message for the

-days weeks months years since (even though I’ve had to cut power a number of times for various reasons).
+days weeks months years since (even though I’ve had to cut power a number of countless times for various reasons).

 Problem.
 Solved. 🙂